-Afterwords you can go back to going about your day.
+Afterwards you can go back to going about your day.
 At times it’ll probably be wise to say it more than once.
 When your desire to perform your bad habit is particularly high for example.
 Or you can use variations that work better for you (Find some examples above ↑).
-The second one is my personal favorite.
+The second one is my personal favorite as I am absolutely obsessed with time.
 Also it’s important to continuously name the habit you want to change.
 Don’t be vague in it either, state a concrete action that you do that you love yourself too much to continue to do.
 This will help you remember what not to do.

 As I said before doing this does not save you from doing the prework but it can help when you’re not able to go through the entire loop which Charles Duhigg described in his book.